seshbot/seshbot.github.io/source/_posts/2014-01-22-client-side-authentication-with-ember-and-rails.markdown

 I found a few very detailed introductions to client-side authentication with ember which helped me through all stages of implementation of my system.
 I highly recommending going through the following resources and comparing the different approaches' overlaps and differences.
 I also got a lot of value out of re-visiting them after I finished implementing my own solution, because it made me think about some of the trade offs I had made.

-### Awesome Client-side Authentication 'RailsCast' videos
+### Watch these awesome client-side suthentication videos

 http://www.embercasts.com/ covers the client-side concepts of authentication with Ember in [part 1](http://www.embercasts.com/episodes/client-side-authentication-part-1) and [part 2](http://www.embercasts.com/episodes/client-side-authentication-part-2) of their 'Client Side Authentication' videos.
 Specifically: